apache/gravitino/README.md

 Gravitino provides a Trino connector to access the metadata in Gravitino.
 To use Trino with Gravitino, please follow the [trino-gravitino-connector doc](docs/trino-connector/index.md).

+## Contributing to Gravitino

+Gravitino is open source software available under the Apache 2.0 license.
+For information of how to contribute to Gravitino please see the [Contribution guidelines](CONTRIBUTING.md).

 ## Development guide

 1. [How to build Gravitino](docs/how-to-build.md)
 2. [How to test Gravitino](docs/how-to-test.md)
 3. [How to publish Docker images](docs/publish-docker-images.md)

+## Community
+<>

 ## License